Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse1_dipoles.md

 # 4 Adding the time dimension

-When using the topography from a single time point for dipole modelling, noise in the data can negatively affect the result.
+When using the topography from a single time point for dipole modeling, noise in the data can negatively affect the result.
 To this end it makes sense to combine data across time points.
 Under the assumption that the model is stationary in terms of dipole location (and possibly also in terms of orientation) pooling across time points can be efficient in improving the model fit.

 After these exercises: